Monday, December 31, 2012

 Our Christmas Gift

-This year, this very special year our family received a gift unlike any other.
-And we might not ever again get a gift like this one, or we might--we just don't know yet.
+This year, this very special year, our family received a gift unlike any other.
+And we might never get a gift like this again, or we might — we just don't know yet.
 You see, our youngest son and his wife got a phone call just days before Christmas.
-They have been waiting for this particular call for awhile now.
+They have been waiting for this particular call for a while now.
 Actually, since their son was 6 months old.
-And then it came, a simple, yet life-changing phone call, one stating that their little baby girl was ready to be picked up!
+And then it came, a simple yet life-changing phone call, one stating that their little baby girl was ready to be picked up!
 They had been chosen by the birth mother to raise this little tiny baby.
-They had some paperwork to fill out and then she'd be theirs.
+They had some paperwork to fill out, and then she'd be theirs.
 Yes, a her, a girl.
-She is beautiful and perfect and adorable.
-And since they have a new daughter, we have a new granddaughter--that is 6 grandchildren for us!
+She is beautiful, perfect, and adorable.
+And since they have a new daughter, we have a new granddaughter — that is 6 grandchildren for us!
 We are so excited and happy for them and for us!

-Shortly after they married we knew that our son and daughter-in-law were talking about adopting.
-When the time came for them to start a family, they filled out all the necessary forms and waited and waited and waited, until one day--my daughter-in-law found out that she was pregnant.
+Shortly after they married, we knew that our son and daughter-in-law were talking about adopting.
+When the time came for them to start a family, they filled out all the necessary forms and waited and waited and waited until one day, our daughter-in-law found out she was pregnant.
 We were all so happy, however, that meant putting off adopting for a time.

 Their little boy is now almost 2 years old, so the timing of this new baby is perfect in every way.
 For one thing, she is a little Christmas baby, a gift.
 For another, she has my maternal grandmother's name, given to her by her birth mother.
-And also, she was a special gift just for my son who turned 30 years old a few of days ago.
+And she was a special gift just for my son, who turned 30 a few days ago.
 So you see, this was meant to be.
 In fact, the minute I heard her name, I knew that she belonged to our family.
 She couldn't have more wonderful parents, who already love her deeply.
-And her grandparents love her and think she is pretty awesome too!
+And her grandparents love her and think she is pretty awesome, too!

 She is now 2 weeks old.
 Our sweet little granddaughter, number 6.
 I can't wait to see her again, rock her, hold her.
 I really hope that she doesn't grow too much.
 I want her to stay little for a very long time.
 I love this baby stage, so tiny and cuddly.